Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 ### Design selected: Ibex
 ### Process node: Asap7 7nm

 In this repo I will be discussing the modification in flow performed to increase frequency of the design while at the same time ensuring that these methods had no major impact on Power and area.
 Thus achieving improvement in PPA.
-Some methods like PDN strategy change have helped us to improve runtime, that is also discussed here.
+Some methods like PDN strategy change have helped us to improve runtime, that is also discussed here. <br />

 ## Solutions tried
 Following are the modification in the flow that I have performed:
 ### Use of Multi-Vt based ECO in the existing flow for higher performance
- In Asap7 library there are three types of standard cells in terms of threshold voltage they are
+ In Asap7 library there are three types of standard cells in terms of threshold voltage they are   <br />
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
 R: Cells with regular Vt  <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.
 L: low Vt cells <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii.
 SL: Super low Vt cells <br />